Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic: NUMERICAL EXPERIMENTS

 Fig.~\ref{fig:plot_reward_safety_speed} shows the average vehicle speed during the training, which is an indication of traffic throughput.
 It is clear that the algorithms with the safety supervisor maintain higher training speed than the baseline method (i.e., without safety supervision).
 This shows that the proposed safety supervisor is not only beneficial for training but also leads to better traffic efficiency.
 It can also be seen that vehicle speeds are slower as the traffic density increases ($26~m/s$, $24~m/s$ and $22~m/s$ for \textit{Easy}, \textit{Medium} and \textit{Hard} traffic densities, respectively), which is reasonable as the interactions are more frequent in a dense traffic and lower speed is safer to avoid collisions.

-After training, MARL algorithms for each traffic density are tested over 3 random seeds for 30 epochs and the average collision rates and vehicle speeds are shown in Table~\ref{tab:safety_supervisor}.
-We can see that with the safety supervisor ($Tn >= 7$), the MARL can run without collisions in all traffic modes, while the baseline method has a collision rate of $0.07$ and $0.16$ for \textit{Medium} and \textit{Hard} traffic densities, respectively.
-It is clear that with only a short prediction horizon, e.g., $Tn = 3~or~6$, the MARL is still failed under challenging cases.
-For example, the agents still have $0.03$ collision rate in the \textit{Hard} traffic mode when choosing $Tn = 6$.
+After training, MARL algorithms for each traffic density are tested over 3 random seeds for 30 epochs and the average collision rates, vehicle speeds, and inference time of the safety supervisor are shown in Table~\ref{tab:safety_supervisor}.
+We can see that with the safety supervisor ($T_n >= 7$), the MARL can run without collisions in all traffic modes, while the baseline method has a collision rate of $0.07$ and $0.16$ for \textit{Medium} and \textit{Hard} traffic densities, respectively.
+It is clear that with only a short prediction horizon, e.g., $T_n = 3~or~6$, the MARL is still failed under challenging cases.
+For example, the agents still have $0.03$ collision rate in the \textit{Hard} traffic mode when choosing $T_n = 6$.
 The reason is that if $T_n$ is too small, the safety supervisor is ``short-sighted'' and can lead to no feasible solutions after only a few steps.
-The average speed also indicates that the safety supervisor leads to higher traffic throughput.
+However, if we further increase $T_n$ (e.g., $T_n = 10, 12, 14$), the collision rate may increase, as discussed in Remark 2 in Section IV-B, due to the uncertainty propagation in a longer time window.
+Also, the average speed will decrease since the CAVs need to behave carefully to guarantee the safety in a large time horizon.
+With a reasonable $T_n$ (e.g., 7, 8), the average speed indicates that the safety supervisor leads to higher traffic efficiency.
 In all traffic modes, safety supervisor always leads to higher average speed while lower collision rate.
-For example, the best average speed for the \textit{Easy} traffic mode is achieved by baseline + $Tn=8$ ($27.72~m/s$) compared to the baseline method ($23.52~m/s$).
+For example, the best average speed for the \textit{Easy} traffic mode is achieved by baseline + $T_n=8$ ($27.72~m/s$) compared to the baseline method ($23.52~m/s$).
+As expected, the inference time increases as the prediction horizon increases.
+With reasonable computation power at the infrastructure, it is expected that the algorithm can be implemented in real-time.